Male Factor Infertility

 - Varicocele may partially obstruct the passages through which sperm pass.

 - The varicocele may produce higher levels of nitric oxide (a substance that causes blood vessels to dilate).
-Nitric oxide, in turn, has certain damaging effect that might injure sperm.
+Nitric oxide, in turn, has certain damaging effects that might injure sperm.

 - Varicoceles may block oxygen to the sperm.